phosphore/eyepyramid/README.md

 ### Other strings
 * MDaemon
-* MailDemon (odd: any English-speaking dev would have used “MailDaemon”, unless this is a typo introduced in the Police report)
+* MailDemon (odd: any English-speaking dev would have used MailDaemon, unless this is a typo introduced in the Police report)
 * InfoPyramid
 * MN600-849590C695DFD9BF69481597241E-668C (.NET MailBee license key)
 * MN600-841597241E8D9BF6949590C695DF-774D (.NET MailBee license key)